rustdesk/doc.rustdesk.com/content/self-host/synology/_index.en.md

 {{% notice note %}}
 Synology's OS is Debian based, so host net (--net=host) works fine, we do not need to map ports with `-p` option.

-`192.168.16.98` is an intranet IP used here for demonstration only, please set it to a public IP when you deploy.
+`192.168.16.98` is an internal IP used here for demonstration only, please set it to a public IP when you deploy and don't forget to open ports on your router!

 {{% /notice %}}